-The "mobility impaired" population is currently defined as persons age 5 and older who reported having an "ambulatory difficulty" in the 2012 - 2016 American Community Survey, adjusted for the population age 5 and older as a whole.
+The "mobility impaired" population is currently defined as persons age 5 and older who reported having an "ambulatory difficulty" in the 2013 - 2017 American Community Survey, adjusted for the population age 5 and older as a whole.
 This is different from the "mobility impaired population" definition in previous TDPs.
 Map 4.5 shows the mobility impaired population in each census tract of the Shoreline Metro service area.
-Nearly 5.1 percent of the service area population (of all ages) involved mobility impaired persons who were age 5 and older.
+Nearly 4.9 percent of the service area population (of all ages) involved mobility impaired persons who were age 5 and older.
 Mobility impaired persons age 5 and older can be found in all census tracts within the Shoreline Metro service area.
-Map 4.5 indicates that the largest concentrations of mobility impaired population (8 percent of the total population or greater) can be found in two census tracts in the Shoreline Metro service area: one on the City of Sheboygan's west side (census tract 4); and a centrally located tract in the City of Sheboygan Falls (census tract 106.01).
-Additionally, moderately high concentrations of mobility impaired individuals (6 to 7.999 percent) can be found in three census tracts in the Shoreline Metro service area, including: two census tracts in or adjacent to the City of Sheboygan's central business district (114 and 5); and the census tract containing the western and northern portions of the City of Sheboygan Falls (106.02).
+Map 4.5 indicates that the largest concentrations of mobility impaired population (8 percent of the total population or greater) can be found in two census tracts in the Shoreline Metro service area: one on the City of Sheboygan's west side (census tract 4); and one immediately west of downtown Sheboygan (census tract 5).
+Additionally, moderately high concentrations of mobility impaired individuals (6 to 7.999 percent) can be found in two census tracts in the Shoreline Metro service area, including: one census tract in and adjacent to the City of Sheboygan's central business district (114); and the census tract containing the southern portion of the City of Sheboygan Falls (106.01).